GDQuest/website/content/docs/guidelines/best-practices/tutorial-audiences/index.md

 - _Advanced_ users have written sizeable programs and have years of experience doing so.

-  - They can read code directly without comment and understand programming jargon.
+  - They can read code directly without comments and they understand programming jargon.
-  - They are looking for solutions to tough and large problems, like how to architecture entire systems, or really niche ones.
+  - They are looking for solutions to tough and large problems, like how to architect entire systems, or really niche ones.

 There's a gradient between these levels, especially between beginners and intermediate-level developers.
 While "beginner plus" users aren't fully independent yet when it comes to reading and writing code, they don't want too much handholding either.